About us

 We believe that all athletes should be able to safely practise sports and athlete wellbeing should be a key measure of success.
 Currently, the culture and structures within sport do not allow for this.
 Policy in sport is outdated, out of touch, and fails to serve the athletes it’s there to protect.
 This is why we advocate for progressive policies in women’s sport, enacting change one campaign at a time, to instil an equitable sporting culture from grassroots clubs to the Olympic Games

-Over the next few years we will be working towards our overarching vision: a sporting community which fosters a safe environment for all athletes and has the protection and welfare of women at its heart.
+A sporting community which fosters a safe environment for all athletes and has the protection and welfare of women at its heart

 Who was Kyniska?